So, you’ve taken the plunge!

-We all know that Mel Gibson starred in the film Braveheart, about the fight for Scottish independence, but that isn’t gonna help you navigate the not so man streets of Edinburgh (where’s that Edinburgh Scotland travel guide when I need it?).
+We all know that Mel Gibson starred in the film Braveheart, about the fight for Scottish independence, but that isn’t gonna help you navigate the not-so-mean streets of Edinburgh.

 Well, I am here to help with a travel guide, Edinburgh Scotland edition and some Scotland facts that are sure to make your trip a whole lot easier.

 Even if my knowledge of Scottish social and political history is lacking.